 - ¼ teaspoon chili powder

 - ⅛ teaspoon onion powder

-- very large handful of greens (I like kale or baby spinach)
+- 1-2 large handfuls of greens (I like kale or baby spinach)

 - diced avocado